kittinunf/CoRed/README.md

 ## Features

-CoRed is opinionated way to setup the Redux implementation.
+CoRed is an opinionated way to setup the Redux implementation.
+Why we need CoRed?
 Redux is an amazing state management tool.
 However, some might find it to be too complicated or hard to use/understand, because the plain vanilla Redux-like implementation is quite boilerplate-y.
-There is even a [page](https://redux.js.org/recipes/reducing-boilerplate/) from the official Redux.js on how to reduce the boilerplate.
-In this implementation, we try to solve it by introducing the more friendly API and translating that into Kotlin in order to be a bit more accessible to mobile dev to use in their projects.
+There is an even [page](https://redux.js.org/recipes/reducing-boilerplate/) from the official Redux.js on how to reduce the boilerplate.
+That's why we develop CoRed.

+In CoRed's implementation, we are trying to solve the same problem with original Redux by introducing the more friendly API, then translating that into Kotlin in order to be a bit more accessible to mobile dev to use in their projects.

 ## Installation